Yesterday (2019 film): Casting

 In March 2018, it was announced that Curtis and director Danny Boyle were working on a musical comedy set in the 1960s or 1970s following "a struggling musician who thinks he's the only person who can remember the Beatles", with Himesh Patel cast in the lead role.
 Boyle was convinced Patel was the right choice after listening to him perform the Beatles songs "Yesterday" and "Back in the U.S.S.R." during auditions.
 Boyle felt that Patel's voice had soul.
 Patel sang and performed guitar and piano himself.

 Later in March 2018, Lily James and Kate McKinnon joined the cast.
 Boyle informed the surviving members and widows of the Beatles about the film and received a reply he described as "lovely" from Beatles drummer Ringo Starr.
 In April 2018, it was revealed that Ed Sheeran had joined the cast.
-Sheeran's role was originally intended for Coldplay singer Chris Martin, who turned it down.
+Sheeran's role was originally intended for the Coldplay singer Chris Martin, who turned it down.
 Sheeran said Harry Styles was also asked, which Boyle denied.
 Ana de Armas and Lamorne Morris joined later in April, followed by Sophia Di Martino, Joel Fry and Harry Michell in May.

 Filming

-Filming began on 21 April 2018, with production in the United Kingdom starting on 26 April 2018, with scenes filmed across East Anglia in Cantley, Halesworth, Dunwich, Shingle Street, at the Latitude Festival, and at Clacton-on-Sea.
+Filming began on 21 April 2018, with production in England starting on 26 April 2018, with scenes filmed across East Anglia in Cantley, Halesworth, Dunwich, Shingle Street, at the Latitude Festival, and at Clacton-on-Sea.
 A casting call was issued for extras in overnight scenes shot immediately after Sheeran's four consecutive concerts at the Principality Stadium in Cardiff, Wales in May 2018.
 A further 5,000 extras appeared in scenes at Gorleston-on-Sea Beach in Norfolk in June 2018.
 Wembley Stadium was also used to film a concert scene.
 Filming also took place in Liverpool, making use of Penny Lane, Liverpool John Lennon Airport, Lime Street Station and the Queensway Tunnel.

 In February 2019, it was announced that the title of the film was Yesterday.
 It is estimated to have cost around $10 million to get the rights for the Beatles' songs to be featured in the film, with the rights to their music being held by Apple Records and Sony/ATV Music Publishing.
 Scenes with de Armas, who played another love interest for Jack, were cut as test audiences felt it made Jack less sympathetic.
-Ana de Armas appeared in some of the early promotional material before the final edit was made and this has since led to a $5m lawsuit in the US where two fans claim they were "duped into renting the [$3.99] movie because she [de Armas] was in the trailer".
-A federal judge allowed the class-action lawsuit to proceed in December 2022, stating that "At its core, a trailer is an advertisement designed to sell a movie by providing consumers with a preview of the movie."
+Ana de Armas appeared in some of the early promotional material before the final edit was made, which led to a $5m lawsuit in the US when two fans claimed they were "duped into renting the [$3.99] movie because she [de Armas] was in the trailer".
+U.S. District Judge Stephen Wilson allowed the class-action lawsuit to proceed in December 2022, stating that "At its core, a trailer is an advertisement designed to sell a movie by providing consumers with a preview of the movie."
+Wilson later dismissed the lawsuit, ruling that the "injury is self-inflicted" and thus no standing to sue.
+By April 2024, the two men had settled with Universal over court fees.